EtishaGarg/React-Info-Site/README.md

 # React-Info-Site

 As first step towards learning and building something with react.
-This is going to be a simple react info site
+This is going to be a simple static react info site